rolandweber/Pityoulish/README.md

 If you are a student working on an exercise, this is the wrong repository.
 Check with your instructor on how to access your current exercise.
 This repository contains _all_ exercises, and is missing the gaps you are supposed to fill in.
 Furthermore, it contains the code for clients and servers, while the exercises are about the clients.

-If you are a student cheating on an exercises, this is the right repository.
+If you are a student cheating on an exercise, this is the right repository.
 It contains the code for _all_ exercises, and is missing the gaps you are supposed to fill in.
 But what's the point of cheating on these exercises?
 You're not getting graded for them, are you?

 Consider becoming a [contributor](#contributors), too.
 After the exercise, of course :-)